Al-Lawatia: Religion

 Verbal history indicates that at one point they were Muslim Shia in various branches.
 They now follow the Twelver Shia Islam.
-Consequently, the new adopted doctrine of Twelver/Jaafari grew within the Lawati tribe and the different branches were not accepted.
+Consequently, the new adopted doctrine of Twelver/Ja'fari grew within the Lawati tribe and the different branches were not accepted.
 Hence, some retracted while others detached from the community.
-However, most present-day Lawatis are known to be Twelver Shia Muslims.
-And with the process of mingling with the other groups, few Lawatis brought up through mixed marriages either following mixed Shia/Sunni or Shia/Ibadhi traditions.
-However, Laurence Louër, in his book Transnational Shia Politics: Religious and Political Networks in the Gulf, mentions a different theory of the religious origins of Al-Lawati.
-According to this theory, the Lawatis were Ismailis who migrated to Oman from Sindh in the 19th century, before converting to Twelver Shi'ism following a dispute with the leadership of the community.
+However, most present-day Lawatis are Twelver Shia Muslims and form the sect's stronghold within Oman.
+Through the uncommon occurrence of inter-tribal mingling, there are a small minority of Lawatis who have been brought up in mixed marriages either through mixed Shia/Sunni or Shia/Ibadhi traditions.